commoncode/ama-bot/README.md

 Go to https://api.slack.com/apps?new_app=1 and create a new app.

-Copy Client ID, Client Secret and Signing Secret into `.env` at the root directory:
+In your workspace create a `.env` file to use to set environment variables locally:

 ```
 SLACK_CLIENT_ID=xxxxxxx
 SLACK_CLIENT_SECRET=xxxxxxx
 SLACK_CLIENT_SIGNING_SECRET=xxxxxxx
+PORT=XXXX
 ```

+An example file is given in `./example.env`. values for the variables can be found on the main slack app management page.

 Click on the "Bot Users" tab, and click "Add a Bot User" button, specify a name for your bot,  and enable the option for "Always Show My Bot as Online", then click save.

 Click on the "OAuth & Permissions" tab in your Slack's app setting page, and under "Redirect URLs", add https://{ngrok-url}/oauth, then click save.

 Click on the "Interactive Components" tab, under "Request URL", add https://{ngrok-url}/slack/receive, then click save.

 Click on the "Event Subscriptions" tab, and switch on "Enable Events", under "Request URL", add https://{ngrok-url}/slack/receive.
 Once finish typing, Slack will verify that this endpoint is properly configured, you must have your localhost running and exposed to public internet to make this work.

 Once verified, click "Add Bot User Event", and use the dropdown to search and select following events: